 Back in 2008, Barack Obama became the first African American President of the United States.
-With the presidential elections of 2016 on the horizon, Americans may decide it's time to elect the first woman President.
+With the presidential elections of 2020 on the horizon, Americans will have to wait another four years before it’s time to elect the first woman President.

 In this article, we're going to provide a brief summary of the five women that have the experience, leadership ability, and political support to become the first woman elected the President of the United States.
 This list is based on a compendium of views, including those published by Bloomberg and the Wall Street Journal.